Application of Policy

 Whistleblowing is an informal expression for raising concerns about malpractice within an organisation.

-When whistleblowing concerns are raised by employees:
+When whistleblowing concerns are raised:

 All of us at one time or another have concerns about what is happening at work.
 Usually these concerns are easily resolved by talking to management or other colleagues.
 However, when they are about malpractice it can be difficult to know what to do or who best to speak to.

 Employees are often the first to realise that there may be something seriously wrong but they may not express their concerns because they feel that speaking up would be disloyal or they may fear harassment or victimisation.
 In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice.

 Individuals may be worried about raising such issues or may want to keep the concerns to themselves, perhaps feeling it is none of their business or that it is only a suspicion.
 They may decide to say something but find that they have spoken to the wrong person or raised the issue in the wrong way and are not sure what to do next.